8,000+

 Conclusion:

-If you want to work as a medical lab technician, get yourself enrolled.
-Admissions for the upcoming academic year have started for BSc MLT course at ITM IHS.
+If you want to work as a medical lab technician, enrol yourself now.
+Admissions for the upcoming academic year have started for the BSc MLT course at ITM IHS.
 We can even provide you with career counselling through our renowned counsellors.